andersonopt/website/content/solutions/prospect.md

 {{< /column >}}
 {{< column "v-center" >}}

+### Get land owner information for LOIs

+Once you have a shortlist of high quality parcels, you'll have all the land owner information you need to send out mailers.

+{{< /column >}} {{< /block >}} {{< block "grid-2 wrap pb-3" >}} {{< column "v-center" >}}

 ### Seamlessly collaborate across teams in the cloud

-* Projects automatically save in real-time
-* Work is accessible from anywhere
-* Easily export data and constraint maps for downstream work
+Projects automatically save in real-time so work is accessible from anywhere.
+Export land owner data, KML constraint maps, and PDF reports for seamless downstream work.

-{{< /column >}} {{< /block >}} {{< block "grid-2 wrap pb-3" >}} {{< column "v-center" >}}

-### Data Visualizations

-Customized visualizations make it easy for any user to gain valuable insights.

 {{< /column >}}
 {{< column "mobile_start" >}}